rolandholik/Quixote/Documentation/tsem.rst

 big-endian hash format and then generating a standard measurement digest over this new vector.

-Any security event that generates an associated state point that is not in the model will resulted in a perturbed state function value.
+Any security event that generates an associated state coefficient that is not in the model will resulted in a perturbed state function value.
 That perturbed value would be interpreted by a verifying party as an indication of an untrusted system.

-Since the TMA maintains the security event descriptions in time ordered form the option to provide a classic event log and measurement are preserved and available.
+Since the TMA maintains the security event descriptions in time ordered form, the option to provide a classic event log and measurement are preserved and available.
 Extensive experience in the development of TSEM modeled systems has demonstrated the superiority of state value interpretation over classic measurement schemes.

-A TMA may choose to incorporate a 'base nonce' into a security model that is is implementing, this based nonce is designed to serve in a manner similar to an attestation nonce.
+A TMA may choose to incorporate a 'base nonce' into a security model that is is implementing, this base nonce is designed to serve in a manner similar to an attestation nonce.
 If used, the trust orchestrator is responsible for negotiating a random base nonce with a verifying party at the time of initialization of a modeling namespace and providing it to the TMA.

-The TMA uses the base nonce to extend each security event state point that is generated by the model.
+The TMA uses the base nonce to extend each security event coefficient that is generated by the model.
 This causes the state and measurement values of the model to become dependent on this base nonce, a process that can be used to defeat a replay attack against the security model.